ig-or/QWTWPlot.jl/README.md

 quickly draw a lot of points:
  ![](docs/img/logo.png "big plot")

-Current version should work for `Windows` and for `Linux` x64 bits.
+Current version should work for `Windows` _and_ for `Linux` x64 bits.
 It is very useful for data analysis (like if you have a dynamic systems with a big state vector, sometimes its difficult to say how one variable influence other variable).

 ## how to install it

-* just install it as usual Julia package, with `] add https://github.com/ig-or/QWTWPlot.jl` .
+* just install it as usual Julia package, with `] add QWTWPlot.jl` .

 BTW, this is possible because of https://github.com/JuliaPackaging/BinaryBuilder.jl

-* look at usage example here: https://github.com/ig-or/QWTWPlot.jl/blob/master/src/qwexample.jl
+look at usage example here: https://github.com/ig-or/QWTWPlot.jl/blob/master/src/qwexample.jl

 ## the most useful features